VallariAg/Blog/content/blog/scopeInJS/index.md

     var a = 5;
 }
 ```
 *How to access shadowed variables?*  Global variables are automatically a property of global object (*window* in browsers etc.) so we can access global variables as `window.a` that would otherwise be inaccessible because of being shadowed.
 Non-global shadowed variables cannot be accessed.
 <!-- Compiler just helps Scope makes a schema for where the variables are defined.  -->
-#### Errors
+### Errors
 For `a = 2`, if there is no such variable definition before of `a` in all nested scopes, then compiler would spring a *ReferenceError*.
 But if Engine is looking for a variable `a` and doesn't find it in any of it's nested scope, then (if not in strict mode) a new variable of name `a` will be created in the *global scope* and is handed it to Engine.
 In strict mode, Engine would throw a *ReferenceError* as well.

-### Lexical Scope
+## Lexical Scope
 There are two predominant ways scopes works: *lexical scope*, and *dynamic scopes*.
 JavaScript employs lexical scope model.

-Lexing or tokenization is a process that takes a string of code and converts it into tokens with a *stateful rules deciding if each token is distant or part of another token*.
+Lexing or tokenization is a process (first step of compilation) that takes a string of code and converts it into tokens with a *stateful rules deciding if each token is distant or part of another token*.
 So lexical scope is scope defined at lexing time.

 Lexical scope is *authored by us while writing* and thus are *set in stone* by the time lexer (tokenizer) processes your code.